 Culture Days, a popular Canada-wide initiative, returns on September 24, 2021 for an entire month!
 Join in on the celebration of culture and arts featuring Richmond-based artists, groups, and organizations.
 We’ve rounded up the details on some of Richmond’s can’t-miss Culture Days events—read on for details.

 Culture Days will run for a month-long format for 2021. | Photo: City of Richmond

 This year, Culture Days runs from Friday, September 24 to Sunday, October 24, and activities are happening indoors, outdoors, and online.
 Many of the events are free, or “pay what you may” to help support the artists and groups participating in Culture Days.
 All the activities, locations, and scheduled times for Richmond-specific events are listed here, or you can visit culturedays.ca for a full list of the events happening across Canada.

-What are some of the highlights of this year’s Culture Days?
+What are some of the highlights of this year’s culture days?

-Will there be any live music?
+What about live music?
+Will there be any performances?

 Are there any interactive activities?